 Digital Iris Button Portfolio

-WHY Board Certified Ocularist aka B.C.O.?
+What is a Board Certified Ocularist aka B.C.O.?

 B.C.O. stands for Board Certified Ocularist.

-A certification from NEBO is the highest level of certification for artificial eyes in the world.
+A certification from NEBO is the highest level of certification for Artificial Eyes in the world.